PatCapon39/nextflow-seqera/user-guide/compute-env.md

 </div>

-### Utilising compute environment with tower agent
+### Utilising compute environment with Tower Agent

-There are a few points to be considered when using tower agent:
+There are a few points to be considered when using Tower Agent:

 1. The users of a workspace will share the same compute environment and credentials.
 2. Each user needs to create their own personal access token.
-3. Each user needs to run Tower agent on their account on the HPC.
+3. Each user needs to run Tower Agent on their account on the HPC.
-4. Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of tower agent on the HPC.
+4. Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of Tower Agent on the HPC.

 To do that:

 1. Create a personal access token or use a pre-created access token as described here (access1).
 2. Obtain the connection id for the compute environment from its credential page (conn_id).
-3. Run Tower agent using access1 and conn_id, and an independent work directory (any directory you have access to).
+3. Run Tower Agent using access1 and conn_id, and an independent work directory (any directory you have access to).
 4. The compute environment will be available and usable as long as the agent is running.

 <div class="alert alert-primary" role="alert">
     <h4 class="alert-heading">Note</h4>
-     <p>Tower agent does not support service accounts on the HPC.
-In other words, you can not use one agent for multiple users on tower.</p>
+     <p>Tower Agent does not support service accounts on the HPC.
+In other words, you can not use one Agent for multiple users.</p>
      <hr>
-     <p>The agent should be able to access the internet.</p>
+     <p>The Agent should be able to access the internet.</p>
 </div>

 ## Configuring commerical cloud

-The easiest way is using AWS Batch and tower forge permissions to allow tower to create the batch environment.
+The easiest way is using AWS Batch and Batch Forge permissions to allow tower to create the batch environment.
 In order to do this please follow this [documentation](https://docs.seqera.io/platform/latest/compute-envs/aws-batch/).

 ## Other infrastructures